Cyclic007/ScuffedBattleStation/README.md

 # ScuffedBattleStation

 This is a custom cooling platorm/dock with a builtin USB-C hub and ethernet adapter.
-Built for Inspireon 16 5020
+Built for Dell Inspireon 16.

 ![](https://hc-cdn.hel1.your-objectstorage.com/s/v3/d826565080f8e3d7618f18240a6986696e57bb7d_image.png)